Assessing Marshal Pétain and Vichy France

 Likewise, we tend to remember the French efforts in World War II as they played out later in the war when Charles de Gaulle was the face of French resistance and resurgence.
-The flawed impression is that the French were always united in their struggle to shake off the Nazi occupiers.
-We're familiar with the images of the French welcoming the Allies when they returned to France in June 1944, while assuming that before D-Day everyone in France was a member of the Resistance courageously fighting the Nazis.
+The flawed impression is that the French remained united in their struggle to shake off the Nazi occupiers.
+We're familiar with the images of the French welcoming the Allies when they returned to France in June 1944, while assuming that before D-Day, everyone in France was a member of the Resistance courageously fighting the Nazis.
 That was not the case.
-The truth is more far more complicated and less flattering to French pride.
+The truth is far more complicated and less flattering to French pride.

 According to Max Hastings,

 "The Resistance until June 1944 engage only a small minority of French people, and incurred the hostility of many more.
 After liberation service with de Gaulle became a badge of pride.
 Throughout the occupation, however, many French people treated his followers as troublemakers and traitors, and frequently betrayed them to the Vichy authorities or the Germans" (Hastings 123).

 The fact is that most of the French population made peace with defeat in 1940 and even found another cause to rally around: hostility toward former ally Great Britain (Hasting 124).